As cities reopen and roads get busier, traffic reporters are back on their game

 The height of the COVID-19 pandemic saw a 20% increase in collisions, according to the data analytics firm Zendrive.

-Fueling that skyrocketing rate are motorists interpreting the open roads as an invitation to speed and a level of pandemic-caused anxiety so high that people constantly want to know if their loved ones are OK, explains Syed Ali Haris, Zendrive’s director of of product marketing.
+Fueling that skyrocketing rate are motorists interpreting the open roads as an invitation to speed and a level of pandemic-caused anxiety so high that people constantly want to know if their loved ones are okay, explains Syed Ali Haris, Zendrive’s director of of product marketing.
 As a result, they’re checking their phones a lot while driving, wrongly assuming they can get away with it with so few other vehicles on the road.

 “We were using the phrases ‘wide open’ and ‘free flowing’ way more than we ever expected at times we never expected to say them, like 5 p.m. on Tuesday about the Downtown Connector,” Turnbull says.
 “We [saw] a increase of people driving at triple-digit speeds and making maneuvers at the last minute.
 We started to see spectacular wrecks, and gridlock would still happen.
 We didn’t have to retire that phrase.
 We just had to say it for different reasons.”